cloudflare/cloudflare-docs/content/cloudflare-one/identity/users/session-management.md

 1. In the [Zero Trust dashboard](https://dash.teams.cloudflare.com), navigate to **Access** > **Applications**.

-2. Locate the application for which you would like to revoke active sessions and click **Edit**.
+2. Locate the application for which you would like to revoke active sessions and select **Edit**.

-3. In the **Overview** tab, click **Revoke existing tokens**.
+3. In the **Overview** tab, select **Revoke existing tokens**.

 Unless there are changes to rules in the policy, users can generate a new token during authentication if their profile in your identity provider is still active.

 ### Per-User

-Access can immediately revoke a single user session across all applications in your account.However, if the user’s identity profile is still active, they can generate a new session.
+Access can immediately revoke a single user session across all applications in your account.
+However, if the user’s identity profile is still active, they can generate a new session.

 If you want to permanently revoke a user's access: